merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 ```
 </details>

 You will see that the average gene coverages in these pathways rise and fall over the course of the time series.
-They are generally lower in the pre-FMT samples (~3-7x coverage), which makes sense because the recipients took antibiotics before their FMT treatment.
+They are generally lower in the pre-FMT samples (~3-7x coverage).
 Post-FMT, the coverages are higher (~9-11x).
 They dip a bit in the 5th sample but reach a peak in the 6th (~18-23x).
 If you check the first figure in our paper (which you can also see in [this section of our reproducible workflow](https://merenlab.org/data/fmt-gut-colonization/#reproduce)), you will see that these trends correspond directly to the rise and fall of the sequencing depth of these metagenomes from recipient 2 (see the 'Total Num Reads' barplots on the right): the 5th sample has the lowest sequencing depth and the 6th has the highest.

 So that all makes sense.
 If you wanted to analyze the differences in coverage values of these pathways across the time series, you would have to normalize by sequencing depth.
 But that is a story for another tutorial. :)